aleshaleksey/fansys23/spell-list.md

 **Special**:
 - Shapeshifters can ignore the effects of this spell.
 - The target, if it fails the initial save, does not get another chance to save.
+- If the target is not at full HP/SP/MP/SP dice/MP dice, subtract the missing amount from the maximum value of the new form.
+If the starting total for HP/SP/MP/SP dice/MP dice is below 1, it is set to 1 instead.

 **Upcast**: For every extra MP dice spend, the caster can either extend the spell by an extra hour, select an additional target, or increase the maximum level of the resulting animal/plant by 1.